 - Complete a strategic plan that identifies priorities for work by CBT in the economic area.
-Implement programs, initiatives and activities to address the priorities identified in the social and environmental strategic plans. - 2.
+Implement programs, initiatives and activities to address the priorities identified in the social and environmental strategic plans.\ - 2.
 Improve Basin residents understanding and involvement in water issues. - 3.
 Work with youth in the Basin to ensure that they are actively engaged in addressing economic, social and environmental issues in the Basin. - 4.
 Proactively identify and pursue opportunities to fundamentally strengthen the social, economic and environmental well-being of the Columbia Basin. - 5.
 Have vibrant advisory committees in place.

-This strategy has been adjusted from the previous Service Plan to reflect that CBT has now completed its social and environmental strategic plans.
+\ This strategy has been adjusted from the previous Service Plan to reflect that CBT has now completed its social and environmental strategic plans.
 One strategy, improving support to community and organizations by increasing local presence, has also been removed, as CBT has fully implemented this strategy, and ensured staff members are available to assist communities.

-Measures Actual Forecast Targets
+Measures Actual Actual Targets

 2007/08 2008/09 2009/10 2010/11 2011/12

-Benefits delivered by One program Three program At least At least At least
+Benefits delivered by One program Two programs At least At least At least

-projects/ programs evaluation evaluations one one one
+projects/ programs evaluation evaluated, and one one one

-commenced completed program program program
+commenced two previously program program program

-evaluated evaluated evaluated
+initiated evaluated evaluated evaluated

+evaluations

+concluded